vonahisec/leprechaun/README.md

         '-,.__         __.,-'        `--'   `--'
          (___/`````````\___)
 ```
 The purpose of this tool is to help penetration testers identify potentially valuable targets on the internal network environment.
-By aggregating netstat routes from multiple hosts, you can easily figure out what services and servers they're connected to.
+By aggregating netstat routes from multiple hosts, you can easily figure out what's going on within.

 ## Getting Started